THE TIBET SERIES, DAY 9, 10, 11 & 12

 Some travellers collect souvenirs.
 I, apparently, was about to collect a very hands-on lesson in Himalayan agriculture.

-After a quick introduction, I noticed a small tractor leaving the house and asked if I could join to help.
-I didn’t know that we would spend the day working like a true Tibetan farmer, spreading Yak dung over every field in the village.
-This is their way of fertilizing the ground and preparing for the incoming summer weather, where they hope to grow grass for the yaks to graze on.
+After a quick introduction, I noticed a small tractor leaving the house and asked if I could join in and help.
+Little did I know that we would spend the day working like true Tibetan farmers, spreading yak dung across every field in the village.
+This is their way of fertilizing the land and preparing for the incoming summer weather, when they hope to grow grass for the yaks to graze on.

 Lifting sh*t with a Tibetan family